ted-ncg/labs/06-dependency-injection.md

 1. Modify the `AccountController` constructor to take in a *dependency* on `AccountRepository`

-1. Ensure that `AccountRepository` is annotated properly so that Spring can create it during the automatic dependency injection process.
+1. Ensure that `AccountRepository` is annotated properly so that Spring can find and create it during the automatic dependency injection process.

-1. In your Account info method, use the `accountId` that's passed in to return the account for that ID.
+1. In your Account info method, use the `accountId` that's passed in to:
+    * Look up the `Account` from the `AccountRepository`

+    * Convert it to an `AccountResponse` and return it

     * For example, hitting this URL

       `http://localhost:8080/api/accounts/1`

-      would return the `Account` with ID of 1.
+      would return the Account with ID of 1, formatted as JSON.

-1. To "pre-load" data into the `AccountRepository`, you can use the code in the [AccountDataLoader.java](https://github.com/ted-ncg/labs/blob/master/AccountDataLoader.java) file.
+1. To "pre-load" data into the `AccountRepository`, you can use the code in the [AccountDataLoader.java](https://github.com/ted-ncg/labs/blob/master/AccountDataLoader.java) file (put it with your other production code).

-1. To ensure that your code works properly, change the annotations on the `AccountRestTest` by replacing the `@WebMvcTest` with these two annotations:
+1. To ensure that your code works properly via the tests, change the annotations on the `AccountRestTest` by replacing the `@WebMvcTest` with these two annotations:

   ```java
   @SpringBootTest